MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 # [Azure Stack HCI](#tab/azure-stack-hci)

-Use the guidance in this section to get Azure Hybrid Benefit for your Windows VMs on Azure Stack HCI infrastructure.
+Follow the guidance in this section to get Azure Hybrid Benefit for your Windows VMs on Azure Stack HCI infrastructure.

 ### Licensing prerequisites